Telmooo/jpass/docs/qf_testing.md

 ## Transition Tree
 ![Add New Entry Transition Tree](assets/AddEntryTree.png)

+It can be seen paths leading from a parent state to a child state which is the "same" as the parent state, or a parent state leading to two children states that are the "same".
+This is due to the conditons on the transitions above.
+For example, the path from `Generate Password 0` to `Generate Password 1` must happen, because it is needed, in order to show the generated password, to be in the in the `Generate Password` window as well (before any other action).
+Additionally, the state `Add New Entry 0` leads to two "copies" of its own state, `Add New Entry 1` and `Add New Entry 2`, this is to represent the Show button and Copy button, which lead to the same state but have different actions.
+Similar situations can be seen on other states with this behaviour.

 ## Transition table
 | **States\Events**                     | **Add New Entry Button** | **Cancel Button**      | **Ok Button [valid form]** | **Ok Button [invalid form]**   | **Automatic Transition** | **Ok Button**     | **Copy Button** | **Show Button** | **Generate Button** | **Accept Button [non-empty generated password]** | **Accept Button [empty generated password]** |
 |---------------------------------------|--------------------------|------------------------|----------------------------|--------------------------------|--------------------------|-------------------|-----------------|-----------------|---------------------|--------------------------------------------------|---------------------------------------------|